mheitman/logic-final/README.md

 Challenges
 	When predicates failed or unexpected examples were being displayed, it was very difficult to find the root of the problem.
-	Our biggest challenge overall was deciding what was acceptable to abstract out to best benefit the model.
+	One challenge we continually faced was whether it was acceptable to abstract out specific functionality to best benefit the model.
+	Our biggest challenge overall was with OpenAddressing was attempting to closely model the actual algorithm.
+Because while loops are not possible in Alloy, our model was constrained fair more than we originally anticipated.
 	In Chaining, we spent a long time figuring out how the progression of functions on HashTables.
 Although out first thought was Events, using them would ruin our abstraction checking.